-Quick-service dining is amazing at Walt Disney World.
+Quick-service dining is fantastic at Walt Disney World.
 The food choices go way above and beyond what you would typically expect for theme park food.
-This is so much more than just burgers, fries and hot dogs (don’t worry, they do have those, too)!
+This is so much more than just burgers, fries, and hot dogs (don’t worry, they do have those, too)!
 The locations are typically themed to match the area of the theme park they are in, so be sure to check out some of these fabulous menus.
 Here are our top 10 questions and answers about quick-service dining at Walt Disney World:

 10 – What is a quick-service restaurant?

 A quick-service restaurant is a restaurant where you walk up to the counter to order your meal and typically pick it up at a window.
 There typically aren’t servers that run the food to you (other than at Be Our Guest), so you will collect your meal on a tray using a number system and then carry the food to an open table to enjoy the meal with your party.
 You would fill up your own drink cups, grab your own ketchup and toppings, etc. The meals are typically lower priced than table-service meals and designed to be a quicker dining option so that you can get back out and enjoy the fun.